George W. Bush shoe-throwing incident: Reaction

 On 15 December 2008, the Libyan charity group Wa Attasimou headed by Libyan leader Muammar Gaddafi's daughter Aicha gave al-Zaidi a bravery award.
 The group urged for al-Zaidi's release.

 In Syria, al-Zaidi was "hailed as a hero".
 The Malaysian Foreign Minister Rais Yatim praised the incident, calling it the "best show of retaliation so far".
 A commentary in the North Korean newspaper Minju Chosun said Bush "deserved" the shoe throwing incident as a result of "failed policy in Iraq".

-Al-Zaidi was also offered a six-door Mercedes, had a song written about him by Shaaban Abdel Rahim, had his incident reconstructed in an Afghan comedy sketch, and was offered the hand of a man's 20-year-old daughter in marriage.
-The young woman Amal Saad Gumaa said she likes the idea of being attached to a man she finds so honorable.
+A businessman offered his six-door Mercedes to Al-Zaidi for doing what "every single one of us has been wanting to do for a long time".
+The singer Shaaban Abdel Rahim wrote a song about Al-Zaidi, and an Egyptian man offered Al-Zaidi his 20-year-old daughter's hand in marriage.
+Comedic adaptions of the shoe throwing incident were featured on Afghan television, and in online shoe-throwing games such as "Sock and Awe".

 On 29 December 2008, activists at the Iraqi consulate in Washington, D.C. delivered a petition calling for the release of al-Zaidi.
 "If he had wanted to hurt George Bush, he would have chosen a different weapon," a member of Code Pink said.
 "We want the Iraqi government and the world to know that there is a very good sentiment for him to be set free," said Nick Mottern, director of Consumers for Peace.

-The incident inspired several online shoe-throwing games, including Sock and Awe.

 The Late Show with David Letterman "Great Moments in Presidential Speeches" segment included flying shoes aimed at other presidents (via digitally altered stock footage).

 The Turkish company believed to have made the shoes thrown at Bush, Ramazan Baydan, experienced a surge in sales.
 Orders for 300,000 pairs were received in one week.
 A Saudi businessman offered US$10 million to buy the shoes thrown by al-Zaidi.
 There were also calls from throughout the Middle East to place the shoes in an Iraqi museum.
 The shoe, Ducati Model 271, first renamed "The Bush Shoe" and later "The Bye-Bye Bush Shoe", is manufactured by the Baydan Shoe Company in Istanbul.
 However, a producer in Lebanon suggested that it might have made them instead.
 Many shoes in Iraq are also made in China.
 Even so, al-Zaidi's brother insisted that the shoes were made in Baghdad by a highly reputable firm named Alaa Haddad.
 On 18 December 2008, Iraqi and American security agents looking for explosives examined and then destroyed the shoes.